-This Society was founded and incorporated by Act of Legislature in 1884.
-Its objective is the cultivation of a Canadian literature and the collecting of Canadian books and manuscripts and of books bearing upon Canadian history and literature.
+This Society was founded and incorporated by Act of Legislature 1884.
+Its object is the cultivation of a Canadian Literature and the collecting of Canadian books, manuscripts and of books bearing upon Canadian History and literature.
 Membership is open to all members of the College and residents of the city of Halifax.
 Any literary man may be elected an honorary member.